micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

 + Execute `./MicroXRCEAgent serial /dev/pts/<tty_number>` command, where <tty_number> is the second tty printed when the NuttX binary is executed.
 For example:

 ```
-(process:180): GLib-WARNING **: 11:28:11.162: ../../../../glib/gmem.c:489: custom memory allocation vtable not supported
+(process:118): GLib-WARNING **: 17:19:54.688: ../../../../glib/gmem.c:489: custom memory allocation vtable not supported
-char device redirected to /dev/pts/1 (label serial0)
+char device redirected to /dev/pts/7 (label serial0)
-char device redirected to /dev/pts/2 (label serial1)
+QEMU waiting for connection on: tcp:0.0.0.0:7777,server
+VNC server running on `127.0.0.1:5900'
+LED Off

 ```

-In this case `/dev/pts/2` is the serial where the client and the agent will talk, so the agent's serial needs to be attached there.
+In this case `/dev/pts/7` is the serial where the client and the agent will talk, so the agent's serial needs to be attached there.
 You should see the next once you launch the Agent:

 ```
-root@2bdee009f1b1:~/micro-XRCE-DDS-agent/build# ././MicroXRCEAgent serial /dev/pts/2
+root@2bdee009f1b1:~/micro-XRCE-DDS-agent/build# ././MicroXRCEAgent serial /dev/pts/7
 Serial agent initialization...
 OK
 Enter 'q' for exit
 ```